sbegueria/massmov2d/README.md

 ## Disclaimer

 This script is provided 'as is' and any express or implied warranties, including, but not limited to, the implied warranties of fitness for a particular purpose are disclaimed.
 In no event shall the author be liable for any direct, indirect, incidental, special, exemplary or consequential damages arising in any way out of the use of this software.

-## See Also
-New function allowing vector calculus for PCRaster.

 ## Examples